The First Peoples Principles of Learning

 RMS Indigenous Program Overview

-Rutland Middle School has two Indigenous Advocates, Ms. Abbie Power and Mrs. Carrisa Weiler.
-They provide both cultural, social, and academic supports for students of Aboriginal ancestry.
+Rutland Middle School has an Indigenous Advocate, Ms. Wendy Landry-Braun, and an Indigenous Teacher Tutor, Ms. Tara Crone.
+They provide cultural, social, and academic supports for students of Indigenous ancestry while fostering allyship relations.
 Throughout the year, they offer a diverse, rich program to allow their students to explore their heritage, as well as to thrive at school.
 For further information, please contact Ms. Power (Abigail.Power@sd23.bc.ca) or Mrs. Weiler (Carrisa.Weiler@sd23.bc.ca) directly by email, by phone, or by stopping by the Gathering Room.

-At times throughout the year, our acvocates provide opportunities for all students who want to experience traditional and contemporary aspects of leadership though the lens of first peoples in BC.
-Through aboriginal practices, we will explore the nature of what it means to be a leader in and out of the classroom while enjoying hands on activities such as traditional looming, survival bracelets, dice, stick games, children's games, and perhaps cooking traditional foods.
+At times throughout the year, our advocates provide opportunities for all students who want to experience traditional and contemporary aspects of leadership through the lens of First Peoples in BC.
+Through Indigenous practices, we will explore the nature of what it means to be a leader in and out of the classroom while enjoying hands-on activities such as traditional looming, survival bracelets, dice, stick games, children's games, and perhaps cooking traditional foods.

 The SD23 Indigenous Education Program